luminus-framework/luminus/resources/md/guestbook.md

 The function renders the home page template and passes it the currently stored messages along with any parameters from the `:flash` session, such as validation errors.

+Recall that the database accessor functions were automatically generated for us by the `(conman/bind-connection *db* "sql/queries.sql")` statement ran in the `guestbook.db.core` namespace.
+The names of these functions are inferred from the `-- :name` comments in the SQL templates found in the `resources/sq/queries.sql` file.

 Our routes will now have to pass the request to both the `home-page` and the `save-message!` handlers:

 ```clojure